buildfirst/buildfirst/ch05/04_hoisting/README.md

 The above wouldn't work as expected, because work isn't defined by the time we want to invoke it.
 At this point you should feel pretty comfortable with scopes and the `this` keyword.
 It's time to talk about closures, and modular patterns in JavaScript.

-Look at the scripts in this directory for a few more examples.
 JavaScript variables fill a particular scope in the order described below.

 - Scope context variables: `this`, and `arguments`
 - Named function parameters: `function (these, variable, names)`